 The federal reserve is the soloist, their music center stage and to whom our attention is justifiably focused.
 They add and subtract stimulus to the economy to encourage maximum employment and price stability.
 But in late 2021 they realized in hindsight they added too much stimulus to the economy.
-Inflation rose and in March 2022 reached a 41-year high.
-In March the music we’ve been playing together hit a very loud crescendo, and interest rates sharply rose back to average (rather than historically low) levels.
+Inflation rose and in 2022 reached a 41-year high.
+Starting in March the music we’ve been playing together hit a very loud crescendo, and interest rates sharply rose back to average (rather than historically low) levels.
 Home purchase sentiment, which measures Americans’ opinions on whether they think now is good time to buy, reached historically low levels.
 Many Americans think interest rates and home prices however will be higher over the next 12 months.

 Prior to June 2020 I would have told you throughout my career I worked too many hours, more than is healthy for myself and my family.
 But I had no idea how hard I could work, not until I joined this orchestra.
 For two years I’ve worked some days to the point where in the evening my brain physically hurt, but the drums beat on, there was no intermission.

 But now we’ve hit and passed this crescendo….rates are no longer historically low, but are rather historically average.
 Home prices are the highest ever.
 According to Black Knight, a data analytics company, average monthly payments have hit historical highs.
 The national payment to income ratio hit highs not seen except for parts of ’06-‘08.

 Home sales and mortgage application data show that it’s a challenging 2022.
 Yesterday, Freddie Mac’s (an entity of the federal government) weekly average survey published that rates reached a high not seen since February 2011: https://www.freddiemac.com/